wkoszek/sensorama/README.md

 data coming from a battery status sensor might be performed only on state change.
 In other words, design should support non-uniform data samples, meaning that the sample format can vary in between submissions.

+# Data encoding

+The Sensorama core must encompass slight differences in different cell phone designs and the number and type of different sensors.
+For example, some phones may have a humidity sensor, while others may not.
+Design should encompass this so that without application redesign, more feature rich phones can submit more data without causing a data from less featured phones to be invalidated.
+Type of a sensor should be thus included as a tag along with provided data, or a handshake protocol should be included as a way of discovering of what the format of transmitted data will be.

 # Timestamping